The Passion of Christ and the Passion of the Church

 The Gospel scene is brief and devastating.
 Judas approaches, gives the sign, and Our Lord names the horror of it: betrayal by a kiss.1 The sign of affection becomes an instrument of treason.
 Scripture therefore teaches something spiritually precise.
 Evil often advances by inversion.
 It does not merely oppose the holy from a distance.
 It borrows holy forms and empties them from within.

-This is why the kiss of Judas belongs to ecclesial discernment.
+Christ's question in Luke is not sentimental.
+It is judicial.
+He exposes the monstrosity of the act by setting side by side the two things Judas has joined together: friendship's sign and treachery's purpose.
+Rev. Fr.
+Cornelius a Lapide notes the severity of this rebuke.
+To strike an enemy openly is one thing; to make charity itself serve betrayal is worse.
+The kiss of Judas therefore belongs to ecclesial discernment.
 False intimacy is one of the oldest weapons against truth.
 The betrayer remains near enough to speak the language of love, communion, peace, fraternity, and reform while serving another master.
 The sign remains, but the heart has gone rotten.

 Across church history, the worst betrayals often came from men who kept the outward signs of belonging while surrendering the substance of fidelity.
 Heresiarchs, cowardly bishops, court theologians, false reformers, and compromised authorities frequently spoke in the language of peace and concern while handing the flock over to wolves.
 The kiss of Judas is not confined to the garden.
 It recurs wherever false intimacy is used to disarm the faithful before betrayal.

 That history matters because it explains why many crises feel so disorienting.
 The betrayer does not always look like an enemy.
-He may look affectionate, pastoral, measured, and reassuring.
+He may look affectionate, pastoral, measured, reassuring, and even wounded on behalf of unity.
+But when sacred forms are used to advance contradiction, the Church is not seeing charity.
+She is seeing treason dressed as tenderness.

 The faithful today need the clarity this scene gives: